UCR-Research-Computing/UCR-Research-Computing.github.io/pages/research_security.md

 Understanding and adhering to security policies and regulations is critical for safeguarding research data.
 Our team provides guidance on key standards including:

+## Security Policies and Regulations

+Understanding and adhering to security policies and regulations is critical for safeguarding research data.
+Our team provides guidance on key standards including:

-- **[CMMC (Cybersecurity Maturity Model Certification)](https://dodcio.defense.gov/CMMC/Model/)**: Framework to protect the defense industrial base from cybersecurity threats.
+- **[CMMC (Cybersecurity Maturity Model Certification)](https://dodcio.defense.gov/CMMC/Model/)**: A framework designed to protect the defense industrial base from cybersecurity threats.
+CMMC outlines a comprehensive range of cybersecurity standards and best practices to ensure the security and resilience of defense-related information and technologies.

-- **[UC IS-3](http://policy.ucop.edu/doc/7000543/BFB-IS-3)**: University of California's policy on information security, outlining the standards for protecting institutional and personal information.
+- **[UC IS-3](http://policy.ucop.edu/doc/7000543/BFB-IS-3)**: The University of California's policy on information security, which sets forth the standards for protecting institutional and personal information across all UC campuses.
+This policy mandates a proactive approach to information security management, risk assessment, and incident response.

-- **[NIST 800-171](https://www.nist.gov/blogs/manufacturing-innovation-blog/what-nist-sp-800-171-and-who-needs-follow-it-0)**: Provides requirements for protecting controlled unclassified information in non-federal systems and organizations.
+- **[NIST 800-171](https://www.nist.gov/blogs/manufacturing-innovation-blog/what-nist-sp-800-171-and-who-needs-follow-it-0)**: Provides guidelines for protecting controlled unclassified information (CUI) in non-federal systems and organizations.
+NIST 800-171 is critical for research projects that handle sensitive information, ensuring that data security practices align with federal standards for information confidentiality, integrity, and availability.

-- **[NSPM-33](https://trumpwhitehouse.archives.gov/presidential-actions/presidential-memorandum-united-states-government-supported-research-development-national-security-policy/)**: National Security Presidential Memorandum on improving the security of National Security, Defense, and Intelligence Community systems.
+- **[NSPM-33](https://trumpwhitehouse.archives.gov/presidential-actions/presidential-memorandum-united-states-government-supported-research-development-national-security-policy/)**: A National Security Presidential Memorandum focused on improving the security of systems related to National Security, Defense, and the Intelligence Community.
+NSPM-33 emphasizes the importance of securing research and development activities against espionage, theft, and exploitation.

+Adherence to these standards is essential for maintaining the integrity and security of research activities at UCR.
+Our dedicated team is available to assist researchers in understanding these regulations and implementing the necessary security measures to comply with them.
+For more guidance or to discuss how these standards apply to your research, please reach out to our support team.

 ## Computing Resources and Security